dflex-js/dflex/README.md

   </a>
 </p>

-# About DFlex
+## DFlex

+> JavaScript Project to Manipulate DOM Elements

-DFlex is a real solution to native-like browser API focused on performance and easy implementation.
-It's not a React solution or a Vue implementation.
-It's just pure JavaScript.
+DFlex is a JavaScript solution.
+It is not a solution for a specific framework.
+A pure JavaScript library.
 Every fix, feature, or enhancement will affect all framework implementations.

+It is a solution to native-like browser API focused on performance and easy implementation.

+Dflex contains a collection of utility packages for DOM.
+Focused on performance and extensibility.
 All packages are decoupled.
-Work separately to prevent a bloated bundle in production and to make it easer to maintain.
+Work separately to prevent a bloated bundle in production and to make it easier to maintain.

-Think of DFlex as a collection of utility packages for DOM.
-Some packages connect and store layout elements others do extra steps and manipulate them in many different ways.

-Each DOM node movement calculates the current position and triggers any effect that movement caused.
-So It may cause "dragging only with zero effect" Or "Switch with another element".
+DFlex is also extensible.
+In most existing solutions the more elements you are trying to manipulate the more lagging you get.
+With DFlex, no matter how many elements you are dealing with it’s always going to be smooth manipulation.

-DFlex has also parent/children architecture.
+It has parent/children architecture.
 So you can manipulate a child or parent.

-It is also extendable.
-In most existing solutions the more elements you are trying to manipulate the more lagging you get.
-With DFlex, no matter how many elements you are dealing with it’s always going to interpret each movement to CSS transform without asking the browser to get the node for each request.
+Entries are not an array, and not necessary to be in order.
+Works with async rendering from parents to children or vice versa because it has a flexible design.

+Every node manipulation is calculated and exposed.
+So you can add your own functionality without starting from scratch.

 ## Project Content